Quantum computation of conical intersections on a programmable superconducting quantum processor: Abstract

 \section{Abstract}

-Conical intersections play a vital role in photochemical processes.
-The standard quantum chemistry approach to study conical intersections between ground and excited states are the state-average multi-configurational methods, which at least require solving an active space problem whose computational cost on classical computers scales exponentially in the worst case.
-Quantum computing offers an alternative tool to solve this problem, however, its applicability to study conical intersections, in particular, on real quantum hardware remains to be explored.
-In this work, we realize a hybrid quantum-classical state-average complete active space self-consistent field method based on the variational quantum eigensolver (VQE-SA-CASSCF) for the first time on a programmable superconducting quantum processor, and applied it to study conical intersections of two prototypical systems - ethylene (\ce{C2H4}) and triatomic hydrogen (\ce{H3}).
-We show that a combination of different strategies can lead to a qualitatively correct reproduction of conical intersections using VQE-SA-CASSCF, including improving the stability of quantum hardware, reducing the depth of variational circuits, grouping Pauli terms to minimize measurements, and applying appropriate error mitigation.
-These results allow us to identify the challenges to be overcome in the future and pave the way for using quantum computers to study conical intersections of more complex systems.
+Conical intersections (CIs) are pivotal in many photochemical processes.
+Traditional quantum chemistry methods, such as the state-average multi-configurational methods, face computational hurdles in solving the electronic Schr\"{o}dinger equation within the active space on classical computers.
+While quantum computing offers a potential solution, its feasibility in studying CIs, particularly on real quantum hardware, remains largely unexplored.
+Here, we present the first successful realization of a hybrid quantum-classical state-average complete active space self-consistent field method based on the variational quantum eigensolver (VQE-SA-CASSCF) on a superconducting quantum processor.
+This approach is applied to investigate CIs in two prototypical systems - ethylene (\ce{C2H4}) and triatomic hydrogen (\ce{H3}).
+We illustrate that VQE-SA-CASSCF, coupled with ongoing hardware and algorithmic enhancements, can lead to a correct description of CIs on existing quantum devices.
+These results lay the groundwork for exploring the potential of quantum computing to study CIs in more complex systems in the future.